 Housing in the area is primarily owner-occupied, with a high rate of vacant houses.
 A large portion of these vacant homes are intended for seasonal, recreational, or occasional use, or for migrant workers.
 The neighborhood is characterized by a high number of mobile homes and single-unit detached homes, while multi-unit housing is relatively rare.

 Employment in the area is heavily concentrated in the agriculture, forestry, fishing and hunting, and mining sectors for both men and women.
 Other industries, such as transportation and warehousing, utilities, finance, insurance, real estate, rental and leasing, professional, scientific, technical services, and management, are less common.
-A large number of residents work in the same county as their residence, although the majority still commute by car, truck, or van.

 In summary, this neighborhood is characterized by a predominantly older, White population with lower levels of education and income, a high concentration of owner-occupied and vacant housing, and a strong presence in the agriculture, forestry, fishing and hunting, and mining sectors.